Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 So ultimately be wary of making too many HTTP modifcations as you might discover you'll end up losing log data.

+### JSON Structured Logging

+Generating JSON structured output is not easy in VCL.
+The below VCL snippet demonstrates the 'manual' approach (encoding `"` as `%22` and concatenating across multiple lines).
+This was the best solution for us as the alternatives were unsuitable:

+1. [github.com/fastly/vcl-json-generate](https://github.com/fastly/vcl-json-generate) is wildly verbose in comparison, although it's supposed to make things easier?
+2. using a "long string" to avoid encoding nested double quote, but then everything must be all on _one_ line!?, e.g. `{"{  "foo":""} req.http.X-Foo {"",  "bar":"} req.http.X-Bar {" }"};`

 > Note: we have two seperate services, one production and one staging and we run the same VCL code in both.
-This requires us to have logic that checks whether our code is running in the stage environment or not.
+This requires us to have logic that checks whether our code is running in the stage environment or not (see below for example).

 ```
 declare local var.stage_service_id STRING;